Combination Resume Template for Skills and Work Experience

 Do & Don’t - What Makes a Combination Resume Easier to Trust

-Recruiters usually react quickly to this format because it can either feel smart and well-balanced or look like a workaround for a weak timeline.
-The strongest versions make the skills clearer while keeping enough chronology to stay credible.
+Recruiters typically form quick opinions about this format.
+It can feel smart and well-balanced, or it can come across as a workaround for a weak timeline.
+The strongest versions clarify your skills while maintaining enough chronology to remain credible.

 What Weakens This Type of Resume Fast